Earliest Humans

 - Final Neolithic or Chalcolithic (4500 – 3200 BCE).

-Neolithic settlements were spread throughout Greece, with a higher concentration around the Plain of Thessaly.
+Neolithic settlements were spread throughout Greece, with a higher concentration around the Thessalian plain.

 The Neolithic settlements of Sesklo (c.
 7000 – 3200 BCE) and Dimini (c.
 4800 – 4500 BCE) in Thessaly exhibit early evidence of sophisticated social organization, advanced economies, and unique styles of pottery.